michaelcpuckett/aboutme-may2024/public/chris_metcalfe/READ-ME.md

 ## To-Do

-- Refactor into cards of three, two truths and a lie
+- Fix Card Score to use Title and Subtitle ... right now it conflicts with the form version
-- Add more questions
+- Add Animations

 ## Blog